How to Pit Cherries with or Without a Cherry Pitter

 For fans of fresh, home-baked cherry pie, we’ve got some good news and some bad news.
 The good news is we’ve got a plethora of absolutely amazing fresh cherry recipes.
-The bad news is that you’ve got to pit all those cherries before you enjoy.
+The bad news is that you’ve got to pit all those cherries before you can enjoy them.

 How to Pit Cherries with a Cherry Pitter

 The easiest way to pit cherries is with a cherry pitter.
 The classic cherry pitter grips an individual cherry while a small rod pierces the fruit and pushes the pit right out.
 It leaves your cherries intact and ready for baking.
 However, because this technique only allows you to pit one cherry at a time, it can be a bit tedious.

 But don’t you worry!
 Serious cherry fanatics can invest in a multi pitter that takes care of six cherries at once.
 That means the work of pitting that pound of fresh cherries is going to go so much faster.
 The device looks a bit like an egg slicer.
 Position the pitter over a bowl, set the cherries in the divots inside the pitter, then press down on the lever.
 The pits will drop down into the dish and you can keep pitting until you’ve got enough cherries for one of these grandma-approved cherry desserts.

 If you’re a casual cherry eater, or just don’t want to shell out for a cherry pitter, there are a few household staples you can turn to.
 Here are some of the most common methods:

 - Chopstick or skewer: One at a time, place cherries on top of an empty glass bottle and use a chopstick or skewer to push the pit into the bottle.
 If you’re working with a wooden skewer, be mindful of that sharp end!